xxoo/jsex/readme.md

 ## Is there any other difference between JSON and jsex?
 Yes, there are a few more differences.
 * `0` and `-0` are different in jsex.
-* `Object` in jsex has no prototype.
-Which means it is safe to use any key name.
+* `Object` in jsex has no prototype, which means it is safe to use any key name.
 * `toJsex` use `valueOf` rather then `toJSON` to serialize custom data types.